X16Community/x16-docs/X16 Reference - Appendix B - WDC65C02 Processor.md

 TODO:

   * Add 65C02 addressing modes for ADC AND CMP EOR LDA ORA SBC STA
+  * Populate By Function table with references, add missing op-codes

-The WDC65C02 CPU is modern version of the MOS6502 with a few additional opcodes.
+The WDC65C02 CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes.

 This is not meant to be a complete manual on the 65C02 processor, though is meant to serve as a convenient quick reference.
 Much of this information comes from